elastic/kibana/docs/development/core/public/kibana-plugin-core-public.applicationstart.geturlforapp.md

 Returns the absolute path (or URL) to a given app, including the global base path.

 By default, it returns the absolute path of the application (e.g `/basePath/app/my-app`<!-- -->).
-Use the `absolute` option to generate a full url instead (e.g `http://host:port/basePath/app/my-app`<!-- -->)
+Use the `absolute` option to generate an absolute url instead (e.g `http://host:port/basePath/app/my-app`<!-- -->)

-Note that when generating full urls, the origin (protocol, host and port) are determined from the browser's current location.
+Note that when generating absolute urls, the origin (protocol, host and port) are determined from the browser's current location.

 <b>Signature:</b>